isabellarmonteiro/Bangladesh/docs/water/06_water_activities.md

 Additionally, the conservation and appropriate management of water resources is essential for biodiversity, for mitigating environmental degradation, and for the adaptation to climate-related risks.
 Without an inclusive and participatory approach to finding these systems-level solutions, minority groups are likely to incur higher losses from climate change.

 Due to its cross-cutting significance for many of its work streams, the CGIAR's approach to this topic has heavily relied on multi-center collaboration.
-Through the years, many shared initiatives have been helping put Water Systems at the forefront of technical and policy-oriented discussions in Bangladesh, with IWMI, IRRI and WorldFish playing important roles for their execution.
+Through the years, many shared initiatives have helped put Water Systems at the forefront of technical and policy-oriented discussions in Bangladesh, with IWMI, IRRI and WorldFish playing important roles for their execution.

 ## Main CGIAR Priorities
 ### Current